 2. Get your assets in order

 When you are ready to create a will or trust, you should gather all of the paperwork for your assets.
-These include titles and deeds to properties, stock certificates, and life insurance policies.
+You’ll need to bring these documents to your trust lawyers including titles and deeds to properties, stock certificates, and life insurance policies

 3. Select your beneficiaries

 When you put together your will or trust, one of the most important questions you will need to be prepared to answer is who will inherit your trust property, life insurance benefits, or retirement and savings upon your passing.